d12frosted/elpa-mirror/gnu/denote-readme.txt

 14. Contributing
 15. Things to do
 16. Alternatives to Denote
 ..
-1. Alternative ideas wih Emacs and further reading
+1. Alternative ideas with Emacs and further reading
 17. Frequently Asked Questions
 ..
 1. Why develop Denote when PACKAGE already exists?
 ..
 2. Why not rely exclusively on Org?